SSaquif/french-lesson-notes/Notes/3-Questions.md

 ### Rules and Exceptions and Notes

-1. > If there is a vowel we use Est-ce qu' or Qu'est-ce qu' instead of Est-ce que or Qu'est-ce que.
+1. > If there is a vowel we use `Est-ce qu' or Qu'est-ce qu'` instead of `Est-ce que or Qu'est-ce que`
    - Est-ce qu'il est là?
 (Is he there?)
    - Qu'est-ce qu'il fait?
 (What is he doing?)
 2. > With subject-verb inversion, we add `t` to the verb if it ends with a vowel.